FedeBioinfo/Phylosynteny/README.md

 # Phylosynteny
-this is a repository of scritps and analysis for the phylosynteny of gene families
+this is a repository of scripts and pipelines for the phylosynteny of gene families

 # Analysis of syntenic relationships of acyltransferase genes using a network approach